PROFILE

 4,000 French peacekeepers.
 The troops maintained

-the east-west ceasefire line dividing the
+the east-west ceasefire line, known as the Zone

 Reunification Attempts

-In late January 2003, the country's
+In late January 2003, the country's major

-major political parties and the New Forces
+political parties and the New Forces signed the

-signed the French-brokered Linas-Marcoussis
+French-brokered Linas-Marcoussis Accord (LMA),

-Accord (LMA), agreeing to a power-sharing
+agreeing to a power-sharing national

-national reconciliation government to include
+reconciliation government to include rebel New

-rebel New Forces representatives.
-The parties
+Forces representatives.
+The parties agreed to

-agreed to work together on modifying national
+work together on modifying national identity,

-identity, eligibility for citizenship, and land
+eligibility for citizenship, and land tenure

-stipulated a UN Monitoring Committee to report
+a UN Monitoring Committee to report on

-on implementation of the accord.
+implementation of the accord.
 Also in January

 2003, President Gbagbo appointed Seydou Diarra